Jony Ive and Marc Newson's all-diamond ring set for auction

 It was cut using a micrometer-thick water jet and a laser beam by Diamond Foundry, a company that produces laboratory diamonds at a facility in San Francisco.

-The ring will be auctioned on Dec.
-5 in Miami, Florida, with the proceeds donated to (RED), a charity dedicated to fighting HIV/AIDS, set up by singer Bono and activist Bobby Shriver.
+The ring will be auctioned on December 5 in Miami, with the proceeds donated to (RED), a charity dedicated to fighting HIV/AIDS, set up by singer Bono and activist Bobby Shriver.

 This is the latest collaboration between Ive and Newson.
-Their past projects include work for Apple, a one-off Leica camera, and a Christmas tree for London hotel Claridge's.
+Their past projects include work for Apple, a one-off Leica camera and a Christmas tree for London hotel Claridge's.

 The ring is expected to fetch $150,000-$250,000 at the (RED) auction, which will take place during the Art Basel and Design Miami fairs, and will be cut to fit the winning bidder.